JarredAllen/how-to-use-vim/navigating-normal-mode.md

 that the upper-case letters tell vim to search for the previous occurence of the letter instead of the next one.

-There are shortcuts for moving to specific lines. `#G` will move the cursor to the beginning of the specified line number. `gg` will move the cursor to the beginning of the entire document. `G` (without a number preceeding it) will move the cursor to the beginning of the last line of the document.
+There are shortcuts for moving to specific lines. `#G` (where # is a number) will move the cursor to the beginning of the specified line number. `gg` will move the cursor to the beginning of the entire document. `G` (without a number preceeding it) will move the cursor to the beginning of the last line of the document.

 You can specify a number before a movement command to repeat that action multiple times.
 For example, `5j` will move the cursor down five lines, and